Paul Budde

 A decade later on November 2 1024 a flood was mentioned in Annales Blandiniensis (Ghent), this one probably only affecting the Flemish coast and in particular the region of the Yser mouth.

 Again, also in the next century several other major floods caused havoc again.
 First in 1134; the Zwin opened up as a channel connecting Bruges with the North Sea, the side effect of this was an economic benefit for the city.
 Thirty years later in 1163 the area further north experienced several floods.
 This caused dike breaches along the Maas.
-As a result the mouth of the Old Rhine (Oude Rijn) at Katwijk, which was already almost entirely silted up, was entirely silted up by sediment carried around by the flood.
+As a result the mouth of the Old Rhine (Oude Rijn) at Katwijk, which was already almost entirely silted up, was entirely closed of by sediment carried around by the flood.
 This greatly affected the land reclamations that had started in the 11th century.
 New dams were needed to stop further flooding and this in its turn than caused water problems elsewhere.
 This led to conflicts between the Bishop Godfried van Rhenen of Utrecht and Count Floris III of Holland.
 In 1165 the Emperor Frederick Barbarossa came to affected area and negotiated a regional agreement between Utrecht, Holland, Gelre, Cleve and Kuyc.
-Landlords such as van Amstel and van Woerden - situated in the middle of these new reclaimed lands – greatly profited from these new arrangements.
+Landlords such as van Amstel and van Woerden – situated in the middle of these new reclaimed lands – greatly profited from these new arrangements.

 The First All Saints’ flood (Allerheiligenvloed) took place in 1170.
 Large parts of the north of the Netherlands and what became the Zuiderzee region were inundated.
 A channel from the North Sea was opened into the fresh water Lake Flavo (Almere lake), and it became the salt water Zuiderzee.
 This flood marked the beginning and spread of the North Sea, Zuiderzee and Waddenzee.
 Two factors causing this sea enlargement are important to mention here: first the sea area itself increased and second the presence of large peat areas, which easily washed away.